 So, advancing linguistic impoverishment is also reflected in the instruments of communication that we use as revolutionaries.
-First of all because we are men and women of our time, participants in the reductive cultural processes that characterise it.
-We are losing instruments like everyone else.
-This is normal.
-But we need to make more of an effort to get better results and acquire the capacity to resist these reductive projects.
+First of all because we are men and women of our time, participants in the reductive cultural be seen, and less important for it to discover new methods of exploitation.